maxd/graphql-dsl/README.md

 ### Directives

-:warning: SpaceX GraphQL API doesn't support any directives therefore examples below will be fail with error.
+:warning: Non-official SpaceX GraphQL API doesn't support any directives therefore examples below will be fail with error.

 Choose appropriate notation to define directive: